PeterMensah2611/metaProjects/ethProofintermediate/Degen/README.md

 buy thors axe in the store for a minimum price of 250 DGN, However if the user has more tokens all of them will expended in purchasing the axe

 ## Access
+ The offical Degen Token contract address is

+ 0x9977A8A59Bf3cBbdAB119E46Bc07D962894F4DB1

-Degen Tokens can be found on the avalanche fuji testnet at this address
+ on the fuji testnet